GravityPDF/gravity-pdf-documentation/docs/v6/users/setup-pdf.md

 There are only two required fields when creating a PDF: _Label_ and _Filename_.
 The rest of the settings will either use sane defaults, those [configured in the Global Settings](global-settings.md), or be disabled / empty.
 These settings can be found in the General section.

 ### Label
-* The name is only used for internal administrative tasks.
+* The label is only used for internal administrative tasks.
 Its sole purpose is to provide a human-readable identifier for the particular PDF.
-* The name can help you distinguish between multiple PDFs in your WordPress admin area.
+* The label can help you distinguish between multiple PDFs in your WordPress admin area.
 It's best to choose something meaningful and easy to remember.

 :::info
 In previous versions of Gravity PDF this setting was know as the _Name_.